kpdavi/easo-dyn-occ/README.md

 * **plots** &#x1F4C1;.
 Plots for Figures 2--4 in the manuscript, which visualize parameter estimates for model coefficients (`fig2_coeff_param_ests.png`), model-predicted probability of persistence, colonization, and initial occupancy as a function of covariates (`fig3_coeff_param_preds.png`), and model-predicted probability of persistence, colonization, occupancy, and detection by year (`fig4_occ_proc_prob.png`).

-## Sharing/Access information

-Research permits to conduct surveys for Eastern screech-owl were secured with the City of Fort Collins Natural Areas Department.
-The Eastern screech-owl monitoring program is ongoing and **potential users of the data are encouraged to contact [Rob Sparks](mailto:Rob.Sparks@birdconservancy.org?subject=inquiry%20about%20Eastern%20Screech-Owl%20project) for additional information or potential for collaboration.**

 ## Code/Software